Libor Spacek (*1966)

 In 2012, a fifteen minute poetic documentary film called “The Forest and Water“, was completed.
 It was produced for the the Giant Mountains National Park Administration.
 And this time, Libor took care not only of all principal photography, but the entire postproduction process.

-After completing each episode, Libor creates a film trailer – a short video from places they visited focused mainly at animals they filmed.
-These trailers are becoming an important part of Libor´s creative work – just to mention a few – short video filmed in Maledives called „Angels of the Ocean“ or the best footage from Libor´s underwater adventures called „Underwater Showreel“.
+After completing each episode, Libor creates a film trailer – a short video about the places they visited, focusing primarily on wildlife.
+These trailers become an important part of Libor’s creative work – just to mention a few – a short video shot in the Maldives called “Angels of the Ocean“ or the best footage from Libor´s underwater adventures called “Underwater Showreel“.

 Libor occassionally works as a cameraman with other film productions.
-To mention a few – he worked with the director Pavel Bezouska on a documentary film about Mayan calendar „The end of the world was here before and will come again“ for Czech TV.
+To mention a few – he worked with the director Pavel Bezouska on the documentary film about Mayan calendar „The end of the world was here before and will come again“ for the Ceska televize (Czech National TV).
 The documentary was filmed among shamans in Mexico, Guatemala and Belize.